jenndryden/jenndryden/README.md

 ### Hi There, I'm Jennifer Dryden! 👋

 ⚡ I'm currently a Systems Design Engineer at the University of Waterloo.
-I am currently working as a Software Developer at [Ceridian](https://www.ceridian.com) on their Dayforce Benefits team making Work Life Balance Better!
+I am currently working as a Software Developer at [Ceridian](https://www.ceridian.com) on their Dayforce Benefits team making Work Life Better!

 I previously worked at [RBC](https://www.rbc.com/about-rbc.html) as a Software Developer for my Winter 2021 co-op.